bethanyann/digital-garden/docs/Technical/Books/ddia.md

 To define what it means for an algorithm to be correct, we can describe its properties.
 For example, the output of a sorting algorithm has the property that for any two distinct elements of the output list, the element further to the left is smaller than the element further to the right.
 That is simply a formal way of defining what it means for a list to be sorted.

-Similarly, we can write down the properties we want of a distributed algorithm to define what it means to be correct.
-For example, if we are generating fencing tokens for a lock (see “Fencing tokens”), we may require the algorithm to have the following properties:

-Uniqueness
-    No two requests for a fencing token return the same value.
-Monotonic sequence
-    If request x returned token tx, and request y returned token ty, and x completed before y began, then tx < ty.
-Availability
-    A node that requests a fencing token and does not crash eventually receives a response.

 *Safety and liveness*

 To clarify the situation, it is worth distinguishing between two different kinds of properties: safety and liveness properties.
 In the example just given, uniqueness and monotonic sequence are safety properties, but availability is a liveness property.
 What distinguishes the two kinds of properties?
 A giveaway is that liveness properties often include the word “eventually” in their definition.
 (And yes, you guessed it—eventual consistency is a liveness property)